Olsonikk/water_level_indicator/README.md

 ### First steps - Python program
 I have written Python code to get to know with data from the website mentioned above :)

+### ESP32 code
+So far, it displays water level and timestamp.
+Remember to change the credentials to your Wi-Fi SSID and password.

+### TODO:
+- autoupdate every 1 hour
+- menu with more options
+- switching between multiple locations